txroot/syseqsolver/README.md

     @param {int} outFormat    Output format: 0 - Plain Text; 1 - TeX Format.
     @param {int} decPlaces    Desired Decimal Places
     @returns {string}    Return a Prettified Number

+Look at some of the provided examples...

+*

+*Developed and maintained by André Rocha*

+*